 6. Dark Green Blisters on the Leaves

-Finally, if the monstera foliage has green blisters, blame the mosaic virus.
+Finally, if the monstera foliage has green blisters, be sure it is the mosaic virus.
 Such blisters come about because of chlorophyll accumulation.
-And if you see such blisters, don’t ignore them.
-Act fast.

 Mosaic Virus vs Variegation

 There’s an easy way to differentiate between the mosaic virus and the variegation on monstera.
 That is, the mosaic virus often causes other symptoms.
 Such symptoms may include the following:

 Such symptoms will help you know if our monstera plant has variegation or the mosaic virus.

 What Causes Mosaic Disease?

 Most houseplant owners don’t know what causes the mosaic disease on monstera.
 If you’re one of them, then you’re in safe hands!
 I’ll tell you what exactly causes this menace on monstera or other plants.